SanskarNegi/Predicting-Apartment-Price-Using-Ridge/README.md

 # Predicting-Apartment-Price-Using-Ridge
-Predcting Apartment Price based on size, location and neighborhood using "ridge regression".
+Predicting Apartment Price based on size, location and neighbourhood using "ridge regression".

 This project is created to build a model that predict the apartment price using different features, Evaluating of all the features in our dataset for use in our model.
 We are using "Ridge Regression" in our model to predict apartment price.